Normal Retirement Age (NRA): What It Means for Your Benefits

 Common Misconceptions

-Reality: If you file early, the reduction is permanent.
-Your benefit will never increase to what it would have been had you waited until NRA (though it will still receive annual COLA adjustments).
+Finally, some people believe the early filing reduction goes away once you reach NRA.
+It doesn't.
+If you file early, the reduction is permanent; your benefit never catches up to what it would have been had you waited (though it still receives annual COLA adjustments).

 Calculate Your Specific Situation

-Your optimal filing age depends on many personal factors: your health, other income sources, spousal considerations, and more.
-Use the SSA.tools calculator to see exactly how different filing ages affect your benefits based on your actual earnings record.
+There's no single right filing age; it depends on your health, your other income, and your spouse's situation.
+Use the ssa.tools calculator to see exactly how different filing ages affect your benefits based on your actual earnings record.

 The calculator shows your NRA based on your birth date and displays how your benefit changes at every possible filing age from 62 to 70.